Planet Interiors

 5. The presence of a magnetic field requires the interior to have a liquid metallic component.

 The rate of heat loss from the warm interior and the rate at which the temperature increases at greater depths closer to the core are important parameters for determining the interior structure.
 On the Earth, scientists can drill several kilometers into the crust and measure the temperature difference between the bottom of the hole and near the top.
+The Mars InSight was supposed to bore a temperature probe almost 5 meters into Mars' surface to measure the temperature profile down to that depth but the soil beneath InSight clumped more than expected, reducing the friction needed for the bore drill to work.
 For the jovian planets, infrared telescopes are able to detect their large heat flows.

 The speed, amplitude, and direction the seismic waves move depend on the particular type of wave and the material they pass through.
 Just as a physician can use an ultrasound to get a picture of your anatomy or of a fetus, you can use seismic waves to get a picture of the Earth's interior (though it is a bit cruder than the physician's ultrasound).
 Earthquakes will produce two main types of waves: P (pressure) waves and S (shear) waves.